elif-data/Trustpilot-Reviews-Ocado/README.md

-Identifying the reasons for customer dissatisfaction and providing suggestions to stakeholders.
+Identifying the reasons for customer dissatisfaction during the Christmas period and providing suggestions to stakeholders.